learn-co-students/dsc-collaborative-filtering-singular-value-decomposition-houston-ds-060319/README.md

 \end{pmatrix}$$

-Let's look at how a recommendation problem can be translated into matrix decomposition context.
-The idea behind such models is that preferences of a users can be determined by a small number of hidden factors.
+Let's look at how a recommendation problem can be translated into a matrix decomposition context.
+The idea behind such models is that the preferences of users can be determined by a small number of hidden factors.
 We can call these factors as Embeddings.

 ![](decomp.png)